darusc/LeResume/README.md

 ### Features

+- Build a professtional single page resume
-- Add your coding projects directly from github.
+- Add your coding projects directly from github
 - Share your resumes with others
 - See how many views your shared resumes got
-- Previewing the resume in real time.
+- Previewing the resume in real time
+- Can be used without an account (has some limitations)
-- Multiple templates available.
+- Multiple templates available

 <br>

+## Templates

 <p align="center">
   <img src="imgs/templates.png"></img>
 </p>